Exchange 2016 and 2019 End of Life Happening in 1 Month

 Another option outside of a cloud environment is to wait for the Exchange Server Subscription Edition (SE), also called the vNext edition.
 Let’s see what are the pros and cons of taking this route.

 It is beneficial if you need local data control.
-The Exchange Subscription edition keeps all the emails, contacts, and calendars on the premises while offering continuous updates.
+After the Exchange Server 2016 and 2019 End of Life hits the Exchange Subscription edition will help you keep all the emails, contacts, and calendars on the premises while offering continuous updates.

 The in-place upgrade path is simplest for those already on Exchange Server 2019 CU15.